webssoffice/websstat/README.md

 # websstat - Statistics and Counter

-Website statistics with local DB (NO Mysql)
+Website statistics with local DB (NO MySQL)

 Include this path in your site's footer: <?php include_once("websstat/websstat.php"); ?>